Italian Savoury Easter Cheese Pie, also known as fiadone di formaggio, is a rustic combination of eggs and cheese enveloped in a very firm dough.

 - In a large mixing bowl (of stand mixer), with whisk attachment, beat the eggs with the oil and salt for about 1 minute.

-- Switch to dough hook and add the rest of the flour.
+- Switch to the dough hook and gradually add the flour.

 - "Knead" dough for about 8-10 minutes.
 Alternately, you can knead by hand.